-Lecturer in History and The Study of Women & Gender
+Lecturer in the Study of Women & Gender and Lecturer in Archives

 Contact & Office Hours